caileanb773/crazy_eights/README.md

 pattern.
 The model contains only the game logic, the view contains only UI elements, and the controller acts as a bridge between the user and the model/view.

-The game is designed to always have 4 players, and in singe-player mode the player will play against 3 AI opponents.
+The game is designed to always have 4 players, and in single-player mode the player will play against 3 AI opponents.
 There is only one level of difficulty for the AI; more difficulty levels will be implemented in a later update along with some fixes to single/multiplayer.